 : Six (6) credit hours

 : Offered at the Undergraduate and Graduate levels

 ECON 636V (3-6 credits; GRAD)

-This course will familiarize students with the socio-economic, business, and cultural environments in Brazil.
-The objective is that upon completion students will be informed and conversant in the key issues in the Brazilian/American economic, business, and cultural relationship.
+This course will familiarize students with the socio-economic, business, and cultural environments in Brazil, comparing and contrasting with US practices.
 Courses will be taught in English and do not require any prior study of Portuguese.

 Instruction will include both classroom and extramural activities.
 The course will be guided by U of A faculty with guest lecturers from the business, academic, and political community.
 The course will also emphasize incubating networking opportunities with the academic and business communities.

 The program includes a preparatory course during the spring semester at WCOB, giving students a background in Brazil’s history, as well as current business, political, and cultural environments and some basic communication in Portuguese.

 Primary reading assignments will be available online and distributed electronically.
 Additional reading material and references will be provided.